GSA/digitalgov.gov/content/events/an-event-future.md

   short               : Keep this under 140 characters long                : This should be one paragraph of summary text.
 Work to evoke the critical topics of your event, but leave extended descriptions to the body of the event.
 Where does this long description go?
 That's a very reasonable question, but I'm not sure yet.
 tag:
-  - tag
+  - api
-  - tag
+  - api
 categories:
-  - category
+  - design
-  - category
+  - design
 is_featured           : true
 featured_image:
     link              : https://dummyimage.com/600x400/0DE55A/fff.jpg